How does this medication work? What will it do for me?

 Osteoporosis: Dienogest may decrease estrogen levels in the body and increase the risk of osteoporosis (a condition where parts of the bone become weak and prone to fracture).
 When this medication is taken by adolescents, it may cause a decrease in the development of bones and increase the risk of developing osteoporosis.
 If you are at an increased risk of osteoporosis, your doctor will monitor you while you are taking dienogest.

 Pregnancy: This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, contact your doctor immediately.
-Women who become pregnant while taking dienogest are at a slightly increased risk of having an ectopic pregnancy (a pregnancy where the embryo develops outside the uterus).
+People who become pregnant while taking dienogest are at a slightly increased risk of having an ectopic pregnancy (a pregnancy where the embryo develops outside the uterus).

 Breast-feeding: It is not known if dienogest passes into breast milk.
 This medication should not be taken while breast-feeding.